simondegheselle/bp-backend-graphql/README.md

 `models/` - This folder contains the schema definitions for our Mongoose models.

 `schema/` - This folder contains the graphQL schema definitions.

+## Postman

+A postman collection, containing all the possible requests, is included in this project.